hudochenkov/postcss-sorting/README.md

 The plugin has no default options.
 Everything is disabled by default.

 - [`order`](./docs/order.md): Specify the order of content within declaration blocks.
 - [`properties-order`](./docs/properties-order.md): Specify the order of properties within declaration blocks.
-Can specify empty line before property groups.
 - [`unspecified-properties-position`](./docs/unspecified-properties-position.md): Specify position for properties not specified in `properties-order`.

 ## Handling comments